What is a Tufted Rug? | Behnam Rugs

 What is a tufted rug?
-Behnam Rugs will explain that a tufted rug is an area rug that is produced by hand with a special handheld machine, that follows a stenciled pattern on a special fabric.
-This machinery is called “Tufting Gun”.
-Tufting Gun shoots long yarn through the fabric while passing by horizontally.
+Behnam Rugs will explain that a tufted rug is an area rug that is produced by hand with a special handheld machine that follows a stenciled pattern on a special fabric.
+This machinery is called a “Tufting Gun”.
+Tufting guns shoot long yarn through the fabric while passing by horizontally.
 This leaves a yarn loop at the back and the front for each shot.
 Upon completion, a bonding agent such as glue is applied to the back of fabric to hold the loops in place.
 On top of the glue another fabric is applied to keep looped yarn and glue in place.

 The right side forming the pile will then been sheared and trimmed.
-The amount of time to make a hand-made tufted 8×10 rug can take two-weeks to a month; whereas a handmade 8×10 Persian rug takes at least one year to finish.
+The amount of time to make a hand-made tufted 8×10 rug can range from two-weeks to a month; whereas a handmade 8×10 Persian rug takes at least one year to finish.